 When a friend told me that there was a hill station in the state of Haryana I couldn’t believe it.
 Even some friends from Haryana itself were ignorant about its existence.

 Thinking of Haryana the image that comes to mind is of a predominantly agricultural province, with some highly industrialised and modern cities, glittering shopping malls and plush housing estates.

 “But, indeed there is a hill station in Haryana”, my friend insisted.
 A quick “googling” proved him right.
-The tiny village of Morni located in a corner of northern part of the state bordering Himachal Pradesh, where the Shivalik Range of the lower Himalayas rolls down in waves of receding heights till it merges with the plains is Haryana’s only hill station.
+The tiny village of Morni located in a corner of the northern part of the state bordering Himachal Pradesh, where the Shivalik Range of the lower Himalayas rolls down in waves of receding heights till it merges with the plains lies Haryana’s only hill station.

 At an elevation of a mere 3600 ft.
 Morni is hardly a hill station when one thinks of the famous ones in Himachal and Uttarakhand.
 However, we were fed up with the prolonged Delhi summer.
 There was no indication when the rains would come to give us some respite.
 Even a little drop from the height of 48 degrees Centigrade would be welcome.

 Thus, when the hotel manager told me over the phone that it was raining at Morni and the weather was great, we wasted no more time, and were off to visit a poor cousin of Simla, Dalhousie or Dharamsala.

 Our first halt was at Murthal.
 Murthal, in fact, is a much sought after place for Delhites who occasionally drive to this place for breakfast in one of the “five-star” dhabas.
 This was my first visit to the place, but found that our friends had not exaggerated a bit about the superb taste of the stuffed paranthas and cups of masala tea.
 Fully loaded, we hit the road under a grey sky.